tanvir-ishraq/TextThema-Multi-Classifier/README.md

 ## Model Deployment
-A `Gradio App` was coded to deploy the compressed model HuggingFace Spaces.
+A `Gradio App` was coded to deploy the compressed model in HuggingFace Spaces.
 The implementation can be found in `deployment` folder or [here](https://huggingface.co/spaces/tanvir-ishraq/quote-text-style-classifierr)

 <img src = "github_img/hf_gradio_app_TextThema.png" width="1130" >